auth0/docs/articles/extensions/custom-extensions.md

 # Creating and Installing a Custom Extension

-Rather that using one of Auth0's provided extensions, you may choose to create your own.
+Rather than using one of Auth0's provided extensions, you may choose to create your own.

 ## Creating a Custom Extension
-To begin creating an your custom extension, please feel free to fork/clone any one of Auth0's extension repositories:
+To begin creating your custom extension, please feel free to fork/clone any one of Auth0's extension repositories:

 - [Auth0 Extension Boilerplate](https://github.com/auth0/auth0-extension-boilerplate)
 - [Auth0 Extension with API Boilerplate](https://github.com/auth0/auth0-extension-boilerplate-with-api)